jhrcook/100DaysOfPython/README.md

 **Day 5 - October 25, 2019:**
 I learned about functions, iterators, generators, and error handling as I continue my journey through the basics of Python.

+**Day 6 - October 26, 2019:**
+I finished up Ch.
+3 learning about how to open and read files.
+I then began Ch.
+4 learning about NumPy and `ndarray`.